oleksandrstartsev/rpa/practice-self-learning/StateMachine-1/Readme.md

 #  Guess a number

 This repository contains the RPA project created in UiPath.
-Description of a state machine and example is presented at https://studio.uipath.com/v2018.3/docs/state-machines
+Description of an example of this state machine is presented at https://studio.uipath.com/v2018.3/docs/state-machines

 ## Built With